skills/communicate-using-markdown/README.md

 <details id=4>
 <summary><strong>:ballot_box_with_check: Step 4: Make a task list</strong></summary>

+### Great job adding a code example to the file :sparkles:

 **What is a _task list_**: A task list creates checkboxes to check off.
 They're very useful for tracking issues and pull requests.
 If you include a task list in the body of an issue or pull request, you'll see a progress indicator in your issue list.
 The syntax for task lists is very specific.
 Be sure to include the spaces where required, or else they won't render.